Business Rules which apply to gas permits

 2. Boilers or pressure equipment

-A certificate of Authorization is issued to an installer of pressure equipment and/or piping who demonstrates an acceptable Quality Control Program.
-Although gas piping does not normally fall under the Certificate of Authorization Program, gas fitters installing pressure equipment must be qualified to the Manitoba standard to do so, or must work under the authority of a properly qualified contractor.
-Contact The Office of the Fire Commissioner for more information on the Certificate of Authorization program and Quality Control.
+A Certificate of Authorization is issued to an installer of pressure equipment and/or piping who demonstrates an acceptable Quality Control Program.
+Gas fitters installing pressure equipment must hold a valid Certificate of Authorization (quality assurance program), or must work under the authority of a properly qualified contractor.
+Contact Inspection and Technical Services for more information on the Certificate of Authorization program and Quality Control.

 Fitters' responsibility to notify the Utility: